rayzorite/steam-review-scrapper/README.md

 #### Note: if you are on Arch Linux, pip won't install libraries on your main system, you need to be in Python Virtual Environment (venv)

+    python -m venv scrapper-env
+    source scrapper-env/bin/activate

+and to leave the environment:

+    deactivate

 ### Usage
 - run `python scrapper.py`
 - Enter Game App ID.